Audio Driver

 OPERATE_RET tdl_audio_close(TDL_AUDIO_HANDLE_T audio_hdl);

-This interface is used to dynamically adjust the audio output volume and control the gain of the speaker power amplifier.
+Dynamically adjust the audio output volume and control the speaker amplifier gain.

 /**